Why your dog hates their harness and how to encourage them to use

 6. Your dog doesn’t want to go for a walk

 While most puppies and adult dogs will spring into action the minute they know that a walk is on the cards, senior dogs who may be suffering from arthritis or other mobility issues may dread their daily outing.
-Walking often equals muscle and joint pain for senior dogs and wearing a harness can often add to that.
+Walking often equals muscle and joint pain in dogs and wearing a harness can often add to that.

 How to get your dog to love their harness